joeyshi12/joeyshi.xyz/content/posts/panning_and_zooming.md

 ---
 title: Panning and zooming
-description: Guide for how to implement panning and zooming in graphical applications.
+description: Guide to implementing panning and zooming in graphical applications.
 date: 2024-07-22T23:30:29-07:00
 tags: ["Software", "Math"]
 mathjax: true
 scripts: ["/js/panning_and_zooming.js"]
 ---

-This post will describe how panning and zooming can be implemented in an application.
+This post goes over some of the mathematics involved in panning and zooming in graphical applications.

-Points can be described in world space or screen space.
+Points can be described in world space or view space.
-The world space is a linear [basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra)) that describes where objects in the world are positioned while the screen space is a basis that is used to describe points relative to the screen that the world is being drawn over.
+The world space is a linear [basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra)) that describes where objects positioned relative to the world while the view space is a basis that is used to describe points relative to the view that the user sees.

-When panning or zooming on the screen, a different translation and scale is being applied to the screen coordinates to determine how and what slice of the world should be drawn on the screen.
+When panning or zooming in the view, a different translation and scale is being applied to view coordinates to determine what slice of the world should be drawn in the view.
-Let $A_1 = T_{1}S_{1}$ be the change-of-basis matrix from the initial screen space to world space, where $T_{1}, S_{1}$ is a translation matrix and scale matrix respectively.
+Let $A_1 = T_{1}S_{1}$ be the change-of-basis matrix from the initial view space to world space, where $T_{1}, S_{1}$ is a translation matrix and scale matrix respectively.

 $$